Bernie Sanders On Town Hall Protests: ‘Republicans Haven’t Seen Anything Yet’

 — EUGENE PLAWIUK (@eplawiuk) February 24, 2017

 Sanders argued that it was not only Democratic voters that were concerned about the threat of the repeal of the ACA.
 Republican voters were also concerned and fearful about having to lose their health insurance.
-Voters were also worried that the Trump administration was abandoning its promise not to cut Social security, Medicare, and Medicaid, according to Sanders.
+Voters were also worried that the Trump administration was abandoning its promise not to cut Social security, Medicare and Medicaid, according to Sanders.

 “There are people all over this country now — and by the way it’s not just Democrats, there are Republicans who are looking at Trump and the White House and they’re saying, ‘Hey, you told us, Mr. President, that you were not going to cut Social security, Medicare and Medicaid,'” Sanders continued.

-He went on to explain that voters were concerned that after promising he would not cut Social Security, Medicare, and Medicaid, Trump was bringing into his administration “people whose whole career is based on cutting Social security, Medicare and Medicaid.”
+He went on to explain that voters were concerned that after promising he would not cut Social Security, Medicare and Medicaid, Trump was bringing into his administration “people whose whole career is based on cutting Social security, Medicare and Medicaid.”

-“You told us, Mr. President when you were campaigning, you were going to stand up to Wall Street,” Sanders said.

-“[But you have]… brought half of Wall Street into your administration.
+“You told us, Mr. President when you were campaigning, you were going to stand up to Wall Street,” Sanders said. “[But you have]… brought half of Wall Street into your administration.
 What’s going on?”

+“I think the Republicans have not seen anything yet,” he concluded.
 “If they’re worried about the protests they’re seeing, they’re going to see more.
 This coming Saturday we believe there will be well over 100 protests.
 Most of them in Republican offices around the country, district offices, demanding that Republican members of Congress meet with their constituents and answer the questions that their constituents have.”

 [Featured Image by Keith Srakocic/AP Images]